lbitton93/Some-Entropic-and-Genetic-algorithm-Functions/README.md

 ### Dictionary structure and functions

-Since there is a lot of computation required to score each graph, I stored the results for different scoring regimes applied locally to all 2,3,4 vertex configurations, such that they can be called from memory.
+Since there is a lot of computation required to score each graph, I stored the results for joint entropies all 2,3,4 vertex configurations, such that they can be called from memory.
 Obviously this makes the search way faster, at the expense of a days compiling in advance.
 Consequently, functions that call such sub functions can either use the dictionary version or the actual computation.
 Rather grotesquely I have just been swapping between each sub- function within the super function depending on my requirements.
 Hopefully if I get access to MATLAB again I can add an extra few args to the super functions such that this function call management is dealt with internally.

 #### Function list with their type